Welcome to the Premier Website for Professional Business Analysis

 Disadvantages: Value-Based Pricing

 • Communicating customer value can be difficult for some products.
 Getting customers to recognize and acknowledge value they receive is also difficult in some settings.
-Sellers practicing value-based pricing may have to produce a customer-centered business case analysis to support value claims.
+Sellers practicing Value-based pricing may have to produce a customer-centered business case analysis to support value claims.

 • Once they agree and contract the (value-based) selling price, the seller must deliver at that price.
 Sellers who underestimate actual delivery costs face thin margins or even losses.